Sounds fancy, but in fact it’s pretty simple.

 Enter bio-acetate.
 This kinder to the environment material is made with plasticisers from renewable sources rather than oil-based ones.
 By changing these chemicals into biodegradable plasticisers, the entire material becomes plant based, can break down, and as a result is better for our planet.
 Plus, it reduces our reliance on non-renewable resources.

-From 2020 onwards, all styles added to the Pala collection will be exclusively bio acetate (or a few recycled styles made from otherwise wasted factory offcuts!).
+All styles added to the Pala collection will always be exclusively bio acetate (or a few recycled styles made from otherwise wasted factory offcuts!).
 Expect ethically made sunglasses made from eco-friendly materials ready for you to wear whatever the weather, for many seasons to come.
-Every single pair of our new frames comes with UVA/UVB protection as usual but now with polarised lenses ready to reduce glare, making getting outdoors even easier for use in activities or near water.
-Sticking with a classic, familiar designs to last.
+Every pair of our classic and familiar designs come with UVA/UVB protection, along with polarised options too, making getting outdoors even easier for use in activities on the ski slopes or near water.

 To top it off, this material is more easily recyclable than regular acetate.
 Want to know how to recycle your old frames?
 Get in touch.

 Certified B Corp

 Felicia is our ‘camera ninja’ when it comes to photography for the Pala website.
 Hailing from Sweden, but now based close to the Pala Brighton HQ.
 When she’s not exercising her skills of mind control to make models relax on shoots you’ll find her in a cafe enjoying a good cup of coffee, or at home baking cinnamon buns.

 Emma is our marketing guru.
 When Emma isn’t planning, strategizing and creating content, she can be found travelling the world exploring its wonders, or in more recent times – headphones on with a paintbrush in her hand creating an abstract masterpiece!